hamishhuggard/100-projects/projects/172-memorize-hamlet/README.md

 - So if you set the text to memorize to be, for example, pairs of German words and their English translation arranged in a random order, then you can incrementally master the German/English word pairs.
 - First you can only memorize a few letters of German at a time.
 Then you can memorize whole words.
 Then German/English word pairs.
 Then several word pairs at once.

-This first repo is just a prototype for memorizing the Hamlet "to be or not to be" soliloquy.

-You can toggle case-sensitivity and punctuation sensitivity.

 This is a basic html/css/js project, so you can run it locally by opening the index.html file in your browser.

 For the next iteration, I should make it more like [monkeytype](https://monkeytype.com/).